Frederick douglass impact on society

 Legacy and Significance of Frederick Douglass

 This is what Frederick Douglass worked so hard to achieve.
 SIGNIFICANCE: In his journey from enslaved young man to internationally renowned activist, Frederick Douglass (1818-1895) has been a source of inspiration and hope for .
-American orator and writer, Frederick Douglass was a key person during the 19th century abolitionist movement, and his ideologies and beliefs still live on till this day.
 Douglass advised presidents .
+Douglass, who was black, was a classical liberal, or a .

 Reading Frederick Douglass together - Harvard Law School | Harvard Law ...